 At the SSC located in Rommerskirchen near Cologne, a team of experts drawn from Amprion and both TenneT Netherlands and TenneT Germany is helping to facilitate and underpin security management within the German and Dutch EHV grids.
 The SSC began operating in 2009 and is Europe’s first such security centre.

-TSO SECURITY COOPERATION (TSC)
+TSO Security Cooperation (TSC)

-Amprion is party to the security cooperation TSCNET Services.
+Together with twelve European TSOs, Amprion is party to the security cooperation TSCNET Services.
 This service company, headquartered in Munich, helps its member TSOs coordinate and plan grid operation, analyse grid situations and calculate available transmission capacities.